mojofunk/alta-doc/LIBMOJO-TODO.md

 - only compiled in debug mode?
 - M_DEBUG_ASSERT
 - M_DEBUG_MSG just takes a string
+- MOJO_DEBUG_DOMAIN has problem with amalgamation if used in multiple places with the same DEBUG domain name
 - records line and file
 - filters?
 - optional namespace?
 - command line args?
 - MOJO_DEBUG env var
 - header only?
+- Debugging and logging separate API
 - per thread logging streams?
+- logging lib

 waf test target